teknopaul/lmms/FORK_README.md

 ![bezier-ducking](doc-images/bezier-ducking.png)

+The same conroller now has a ducking alog specifically for riding hh without automation tracks and lots of copy paste.

 ## Xone filter

 Crossover filter plus wild (resonance), automatable, and tweaked to sound like the Xone filter that if you are a DJ you will be used to having on DJ mixers.
-Writing electronic musinc without this is painful, I use it a lot.
+Writing electronic music without this is painful, I use it a lot.
 All instruments support this out of the box in LMMS, with a bit of fiddling but this plugin enables using it on grouped mixer channers, or even the whole mix, and before or after effects.
 Particularly its useful to put an expander after the Xone FX so as freq rises volume doens't tail off.